esmaeilmirzaee/esmaeilmirzaee/README.md

 <p align="right">Esmaeil MIRZAEE</p>

 > I was a DevOps Engineer.
 But I loved to put life into my ideas then I started to teach myself how to code.
-Now, I develop in different programming languages such as `JavaScript` and `Rust`.
+Now, I develop in different programming languages such as `JavaScript`, `TypeScript`, `Python` and `Rust`.
 In order to develop a user-interface, I use `ReactJS` and vanilla `HTML`, `CSS/Scss` and `JavaScript`.

 ![Esmaeil MIRZAEE's GitHub stats](https://github-readme-stats.vercel.app/api?username=esmaeilmirzaee&show_icons=true&theme=radical)